Dynamical evolution of the Uranian satellite system I. From the 5/3 Ariel-Umbriel mean motion resonance to the present: Summary and Discussion

 \citet{Tittemore_Wisdom_1990} argue that the 2/1~MMR between Miranda and Ariel could not have been crossed in the past, because capture is certain and the system cannot evade it.
 On the other hand, the system has to cross the $3/1$~MMR between Miranda and Umbriel to increase the inclination of Miranda.
 Using these constraints, we updated the quality factor of Uranus to be ${5\,800<Q_0<11\,500}$, which extends beyond the previously established range outlined by \citet{Tittemore_Wisdom_1990}.
 This is a consequence of the improvement in the determination of the physical parameters of the satellites, namely, in the radii and the masses \citep{Jacobson_2014}.
 Another consequence is that the encounter with the 5/3~MMR between Ariel and Umbriel must have occurred about 460 to 920~Myr ago.

 The crossing of the 5/3~MMR excites the eccentricities of all satellites, but we show that tides quickly erode those of Miranda, Ariel, and Umbriel.
-In order to comply with the currently observed eccentricity values, we estimate that the quality factor of the satellites must be $Q_S \sim 500$.
+In order to comply with the currently observed eccentricity values, we estimate that the quality factor of Ariel is $Q_2 \sim 500$.
 The inclinations remain essentially unchanged and can therefore be used as a fossilised signature of the system that emerged after the 5/3~MMR.

-By performing a large number of numerical simulations, we finally show that, from the passage through the 5/3~MMR to the present, the system is not captured in any three-body mean motion resonance.
+By performing a large number of numerical simulations, we finally show that, from the passage through the 5/3~MMR to the present, the system is most likely not captured in any three-body mean motion resonance.
 As a result, the orbital evolution of each satellite follows the tidal evolution derived from an unperturbed two-body problem.
 In the companion Paper~II \citep{Gomes_Correia_2024p2}, we provide an exhaustive study on the crossing of the 5/3~MMR that sticks with the analysis presented here.